 The deductions for listed property are claimed on Form 4562, Depreciation and Amortization (Including Information on Listed Property), under the section for Listed Property.

-If property satisfies the business use test when it is 1st placed in service, but the business use drops to 50% or less, then any accelerated depreciation — §179 first-year expensing, bonus depreciation, or MACRS depreciation are subject to recapture.
-The amount of recapture claimed is equal to the excess of the claimed depreciation over the depreciation that would have been allowable under ADS, which is the excess cost recovery that must be included as ordinary income.
+If property satisfies the business use test when it is 1st placed in service, but the business use drops to 50% or less, then any accelerated depreciation — §179 first-year expensing, bonus depreciation, or MACRS depreciation is subject to recapture.
+The amount of recapture claimed = the excess of the claimed depreciation over the depreciation that would have been allowable under ADS, which is the excess cost recovery that must be included as ordinary income.
 The ADS system must then be used to depreciate the property over its remaining life.

 Excess Cost Recovery = Claimed Depreciation − ADS Depreciation